Tuesday, 26 March 2013

 Snow

 I woke up to an inch (maybe) of snow.
 Granular stuff, that was like polished ivory and very, very slippery in places where it had been compressed by traffic.
-Braving a bitter easterly I took the oportunity to take some photographs.
+Braving a bitter easterly I took the opportunity to take some photographs.

 The Garden